Thomason cohomology and Quillen's Theorem A: Abstract

 \section{Abstract}

-Given a functor $\varphi : \cC \to \cD$ between two small categories, there is a homotopy equivalence $\kappa: \hocolim _{\cD} N(\varphi /-) \to N\cC$ where $N(\varphi/-)$ is the functor which sends every object $d$ in $\cD$ to the nerve of the comma category $\varphi/d$.
-We prove that the homotopy equivalence $\kappa$ induces an isomorphism on cohomology with coefficients in any coefficient system.
+Given a functor $\varphi : \cC \to \cD$ between small categories, Quillen showed that there is a homotopy equivalence $\kappa:\hocolim_{\cD} N(\varphi /-) \to N\cC$, where $N(\varphi/-)$ is the functor that sends each object $d$ of $\cD$ to the nerve of the comma category $\varphi/d$.
+We show that the homotopy equivalence $\kappa$ induces an isomorphism on the Gabriel-Zisman cohomology of the associated simplicial sets.
 As a consequence, we obtain a version of Quillen's Theorem A for the Thomason cohomology of categories.
-We also construct a spectral sequence for the Thomason cohomology of the Grothendieck construction $\int _{\cD} F$ of a functor $F: \cD \to Cat$ using the isomorphism in the main theorem.
+We also construct a spectral sequence converging to the Thomason cohomology of the Grothendieck construction $\int_{\cD} F$ of a functor $F:\cD \to \mathbf{Cat}$ with arbitrary coefficients.